ankrh/MCmatlab/README.md

 #### 7. (Optional) Calculate the far field angular distribution of light escaping the simulation volume
 - See "Example7_FarField.m".
 Note that the far field does not include "killed" photons, that is, photons that have exited at a boundary where the refractive index is different to 1, or photons that exit on boundaries that are not "escaping".

-#### 8. (Optional) Calculate the normalized fluence rate array of only those photons which end up on the detector
+#### 8. (Optional) Use deposition criteria to show the normalized fluence rate array of only those photons which end up on the detector
 - See "Example8_CollectedFluenceRate.m".

 #### 9. (Optional) Programmatically assign values to the parameters